Skip to content

 A sole trader is a kind of business structure where you are legally responsible for the whole business.
 A company is another business structure that is legally separate from you.
 Whatever structure you choose, you will need to apply for an Australian Business Number.

 Even if you're just starting as a sole trader, it's important to get your invoicing sorted from the beginning.
-That's not just so you meet your tax obligations but because it will ensure you get paid on time, minimise any back-and-forth or over billing, and show you're a professional operator.
+That is so you get paid on time, minimise any back and forth or over-billing, show you're a professional operator and make short work of tax.

-While you can create your invoices on a piece of paper or a Word document, generating them with an online invoicing system is by far the easiest method and comes with a raft of other benefits.
-MYOB Business makes invoicing fast, accurate and easy to track, while also unlocking other features and reporting that will help grow your business – get started today.
+While you can create your invoices on a piece of paper or a Word document, using an app like Solo is the easiest and most convenient method and comes with a raft of other benefits.
+Solo makes invoicing fast, accurate and easy to track, while also unlocking other features and reporting that will help grow your business – get started today.

 Disclaimer: Information provided in this article is of a general nature and does not consider your personal situation.
 It does not constitute legal, financial, or other professional advice and should not be relied upon as a statement of law, policy or advice.
 You should consider whether this information is appropriate to your needs and, if necessary, seek independent advice.
 This information is only accurate at the time of publication.
 Although every effort has been made to verify the accuracy of the information contained on this webpage, MYOB disclaims, to the extent permitted by law, all liability for the information contained on this webpage or any loss or damage suffered by any person directly or indirectly through relying on this information.